Change the Way You Work Forever

 But with Rework they have achieved a true masterpiece.
-Not without reason it is a bestseller in the US and the UK.
-Critics and CEO praise the book in the highest terms (Seth Godin, John Maeda, Chris Anderson, and others).
+Not without reason, it is a bestseller in the US and the UK.
+Critics and CEOs praise the book in the highest terms (Seth Godin, John Maeda, Chris Anderson, and others).

-And unlike the rather simple Getting Real, there’s Rework as a hardcover version, in a very attractive binding and with fantastic drawings by Mike Rohde.
+And unlike the simple Getting Real, there’s Rework as a hardcover version, in an attractive binding and with fantastic drawings by Mike Rohde.

-Getting Real was especially created for programmers who want to successfully complete a project - Rework, on the other hand, is suitable for every employee and employer, from the managing director to the administrator.
+Getting Real was created for programmers who want to complete a project.
+Rework, on the other hand, is suitable for every employee and employer, from the managing director to the administrator.

-With just 21,000 words, the book offers valuable tips for getting a productive and fulfilling working day.
-Of course, much of this is not new (some points have already been found in Getting Real), and none of this has been invented by 37signals, but I’ve read nowhere as many good tips in brevity and conciseness.
+With 21,000 words, the book offers valuable tips for getting a productive and fulfilling working day.
+Much of this is not new (similar topics can be found in Getting Real), and none of this has been invented by 37signals, but I’ve read nowhere as many good tips in brevity and conciseness.

-And for the very ready lazy people there is even an audiobook version.
+And for the lazy people, there is even an audiobook version.